 Motorized rolling shutters utilize aluminum rather than polyester.
 Like retractable hurricane screens, rolling shutters are incredibly durable.
 They can be motorized for easy deployment, and are discrete when not deployed – preserving the aesthetic of your home’s facade.
 However, unlike hurricane screens, motorized rolling shutters do block light from coming in and a view out if the power fails.

 What many homeowners find appealing about motorized rolling shutters is their strength.
 Made from aluminum, these small but mighty systems are designed to stand up to the most destructive of threats.
-They’re even tested against large missile impact.
 Also, like retractable hurricane screens, rolling shutters may provide eligibility for a discount on your insurance policy.
-Cost-wise, rolling shutters range between $40 to $60 per square foot, making them a comparable option to retractable hurricane screens.

 If you’re located in Clearwater, St. Pete, Bellaire Beach, Redington Shores, we at West Shore Construction, would be happy to help you answer that question.
-West Shore Construction is a certified Florida contractor that provides homeowners with the attention to detail their homes need.
+West Shore Construction is a certified Florida building contractor that provides homeowners with the attention to detail their homes need.
 When you need help improving the safety of your home, we’re the ones to help.
 We provide the best hurricane windows and installation available on the market.
-If you are interested, click here to read about impact windows vs. other hurricane proofing methods.
+If you are interested in reading about impact windows vs. other hurricane proofing methods we have written some content in regards to that in our blogs.
 We even offer kitchen rehab services for all your remodeling needs.